Skip to main content

 Photo: Sapminature/Lennart Pittja

-The variety of adventures you're able to embark on are as wide-ranging as the destinations themselves.
-Look for the ‘Sápmi Experience’ seal of quality to ensure sustainable and responsible travel.
-Jukkasjärvi, Kiruna – home to Sweden’s famous Icehotel – is a Sámi experience hotspot.
-Within walking distance of the hotel, you'll find Nutti Sámi Siida, a key Sámi experience organiser for every season – in spring, you'll be given the unique chance to accompany a reindeer herder to see new-born calves taking their first steps.
-Educational in style, your guide will share knowledge about traditional reindeer husbandry, and to refuel, you'll tuck into a traditional Sámi meal in a ‘lávvu’ tent (much like a tepee).
-Wintertime, you're invited to experience the magical Northern Lights and can also look forward to the Sámi guide's atmospheric folktales – storytelling is part of the heritage.
-Accommodation is available at Reindeer Lodge, right next to some of Nutti Sámi Siida's herd, who you might even participate in feeding in the morning.
+Jukkasjärvi, near Kiruna – home to Sweden’s famous Icehotel – is a hub for Sámi experiences.
+Just a short walk from the hotel, you'll find Nutti Sámi Siida, a leading organiser of activities year-round.
+In spring, you can join a reindeer herder to witness new-born calves taking their first steps.
+Your guide will provide fascinating insights into traditional reindeer husbandry, while you refuel with a Sámi meal served inside a 'lávvu' (a tent similar to a tepee).
+In winter, the magic of the Northern Lights awaits, accompanied by atmospheric Sámi folktales – storytelling being a cherished part of their heritage.
+Accommodation is available at Reindeer Lodge, situated right next to Nutti Sámi Siida's reindeer herd, which you might even get to help feed in the morning.

-Also consider Geunja Sami Eco Lodge, idyllically tucked away in Swedish Lapland's Ammarnäs.
-Run by the Vinka family, you'll get to participate in the traditional Sámi lifestyle and culture – off-grid style – via boat trips, fishing excursions, bird watching and invigorating hikes in the nearby mountains and forests, inhabited by wildlife such as wolverine and lynx.
-Food-wise, expect freshly caught fish and traditional fare such as reindeer stew cooked over an open fire.
-The accommodation is equally authentic – you'll be staying in goahti huts (traditional wooden Sámi huts) or grass-roofed log cabins.
+Another great option is Geunja Sámi Eco Lodge, beautifully secluded in Ammarnäs, Swedish Lapland.
+Run by the Vinka family, this off-grid retreat offers an immersive experience of the traditional Sámi way of life.
+You can explore the surrounding area through boat trips, fishing, bird watching and invigorating hikes in forests and mountains teeming with wildlife like wolverines and lynx.
+Meals feature freshly caught fish and traditional dishes such as reindeer stew cooked over an open fire.
+You’ll stay in authentic goahti huts (traditional wooden Sámi huts) or grass-roofed log cabins, enhancing the rustic charm of your visit.

-Several marked hiking trails snake through the enchanted, old forests of Muddus, while more experienced hikers will get a thrill trekking among Sarek's dramatic glaciers and 2,000 metre high peaks.
-The Padjelanta trail is a much-loved route, and the major Swedish trail Kungsleden runs along the eastern part of this national park, all the way to the Kebnekaise range.
-Places to stay in Laponia include Sapmi Nature Camp where you can glamp in a traditional ‘lavvu’ tent, meet a local reindeer family and enjoy winter wonderland trails on traditional wooden skis or snowshoes.
+Marked trails wind through Muddus’s enchanted old-growth forests, while Sarek challenges experienced hikers with its dramatic glaciers and 2,000-metre-high peaks.
+The Padjelanta trail is a beloved route, and Kungsleden – Sweden’s iconic long-distance trail – passes along the eastern edge of this wilderness, leading to the Kebnekaise mountain range.
+For a unique stay, check out Sapmi Nature Camp, where you can glamp in a traditional 'lávvu' tent, meet a local reindeer family and explore the snowy trails on wooden skis or snowshoes.

 The Sámi costume